The Medical Physics Program leading to a PhD degree through the Jacobs School of Medicine and Biomedical Sciences.

 Research into the development of high resolution systems for image guided interventions and the development of interventional devices such as specialized stents for blood flow modification and treatment of cerebral aneurysms as well as 3D printed vascular and other models are also actively being pursued.

-Two modern angiography suites dedicated to imaging physics and pre-clinical research are available in the new UB Clinical and Translational Research Center.
+Two modern angiography suites dedicated to imaging physics and pre-clinical research are available in the new UB Clinical and Translational Science Institute.
 Image analysis and image processing involving guidance and interventional neuro and cardio vascular procedures and 3D imaging are other active projects.
 Magnetic resonance imaging projects using clinical and experimental high field dedicated animal systems are available at the CTRC and Roswell Park.

 A full range of external beam and brachytherapy projects are actively being pursued at Roswell Park where four linear accelerators and a Gamma-knife facility are available.